stanekTM/TX_nRF24_2ch_Oled/README.md

 Thank you to the original authors "Gabapentin" [Arduino-RC-6CH-Radio-control](https://github.com/Gabapentin/Arduino-RC-6CH-Radio-control) and "doohans" [arduino_surface_TX_4ch](https://github.com/doohans/arduino_surface_TX_4ch) for code inspiration.

+NOTE: :) This transmitter is programmed in a small apartment with two kids, a permissive girlfriend, and zero privacy, where there is a lot of yelling, crying, and joy.
+It serves only for the need of self-relaxation.
+Please excuse my mistakes.
+I lost my private RC/electronics lab after moving.

 ## The firmware includes
 * Two proportional channels 1000us - 2000us
 * Adjustable left and right endpoints 0 - 100%